Cluster grouping: Comparison to tracking, pull-outs, and mixed-ability groups

 A comprehensive study of grouping by Rogers states, "Students who are academically or intellectually gifted and talented should spend the majority of their school day with others of similar abilities and interests."
 Magnet schools, schools within a school, and classrooms composed entirely of gifted students may not be appropriate in all districts.
 In these situations, the study goes on to state, "The Cluster Grouping of a small number of students, either intellectually gifted or gifted in a similar academic domain, within an otherwise heterogeneously grouped classroom can be considered when schools cannot support a full-time gifted program (either demographically, economically, or philosophically)."

 Cluster grouping is distinct from tracking in that tracking organizes entire classrooms by ability, and little mobility exists between tracks as students progress through school.
-Conversely, cluster groups tends to expand over time rather than remain fixed.
+Conversely, cluster groups tend to expand over time rather than remain fixed.

 While cluster groups allow GT children to spend the majority of their day with academic peers as recommended by research, pull-outs (also called "send-out" or "resource" programs) tend to meet one to two hours per week.
 A 1993 U.S. Government report found up to 72% of school districts using the pull-out approach despite this method being generally unsuccessful.
 This lack of effectiveness has been echoed in more recent literature as well.
 Specifically, this is because pull-outs are often a hodgepodge of critical thinking, logic puzzles, and random subjects (e.g., mythology) which are unlikely to result in any significant academic progress because they are not tied directly to the core curriculum.
 However, properly-implemented pull-out programs can be used to complement cluster grouping.

 Finally, mixed-ability grouping does not provide academic benefit to gifted children, and it can result in alienation and isolation of GT students.
 In mixed ability group projects, gifted children frequently do most of the work or teach the other children, which is not their responsibility and for which they have no certification.